President of China: Establishment in 1954

-The office of state chairman (the original English translation) was first established under the 1954 Constitution.
+The office of state chairman (the original English translation) was established under the 1954 Constitution.
+Mao also rejected the suggestion that the chairman should serve as the head of state, while Liu Shaoqi explained that the powers of the head of state would be jointly exercised by the chairman and the NPCSC.
 Though the ceremonial powers of the office were largely identical to those in the current Constitution, the powers of the 1954 office differed from those of the current office in two areas: military and governmental.
-The state chairman's military powers were defined in the 1954 Constitution as follows: "The Chairman of the People's Republic of China commands the armed forces of the state, and is chairman of the National Defense Council."
-The National Defense Council was unique to the 1954 Constitution, and was mandated as the civil command for the People's Liberation Army.
+The chairman shared decision-making over the military together with the State Council.
+The state chairman's military powers were defined in the 1954 Constitution as follows: "The Chairman of the People's Republic of China commands the armed forces of the state, and is chairman of the National Defense Commission."
+The National Defense Commission was unique to the 1954 Constitution, and was mandated as the civil command for the People's Liberation Army.
 It was abolished under the 1975 Constitution.

-The state chairman's governmental powers were defined in the 1954 Constitution as follows: "The Chairman of the People's Republic of China, whenever necessary, convenes a Supreme State Conference (最高国务会议) and acts as its chairman."
+Mao said that the powers of the executive rested in the State Council, and the chairman could not intervene in them.
+The state chairman's governmental powers were defined in the 1954 Constitution as follows: "The Chairman of the People's Republic of China, whenever necessary, convenes a Supreme State Conference and acts as its chairman."
 The members of the Supreme State Conference included the main officers of state, and its views were to be presented to the main organs of state and government, including the National People's Congress and the State and National Defense Councils.
 The Supreme State Conference was also unique to the 1954 Constitution.
 It was abolished under the 1975 Constitution and later Constitutions have not included a similar body.
+The chairman also had the powers to appoint and remove key officials of the State Council, including the premier and vice premier, in accordance with the decision of the NPC and NPCSC.
+Though initial drafts gave the chairman the powers to independently appoint and removed local government heads, this clause was later deleted.